The meeting was attended by 13 members and 20 guests

 9. Link to asset building program.

-10. Many parents feel inadequate in teaching values and need a parenting course.
+10. Many parents feel inadequate in teaching values and need a parenting

 11. Get student councils involved.